TalkControl/talk-control-revealjs-extensions/docs/theme.md

 # Play with theme

-You can use this extensions to create severals theme for your slides to match diferents programs or needs.
+You can use this extensions to create several theme for your slides to match different programs or needs.
 For example, you want to create your custom theme for a deck...
 By default, the theme used is "talk-control"

 To this end, you have two possibilities: